Anti-Federalist Papers: Legacy

 The Anti-Federalists proved unable to stop the ratification of the US Constitution, which took effect in 1789.
 Since then, the essays they wrote have largely fallen into obscurity.
-Unlike, for example, The Federalist No. 10 written by James Madison, none of their works are mainstays in college curricula or court rulings.
 The influence of their writing, however, can be seen to this day – particularly in the nature and shape of the United States Bill of Rights.
-Federalists (such as Alexander Hamilton, in Federalist 84) vigorously argued against its passage but were in the end forced to compromise.
+Federalists, such as Alexander Hamilton, vigorously argued against its passage but were in the end forced to compromise.